seqan/seqan3/doc/tutorial/sam_file/index.md

 \snippet doc/tutorial/sam_file/sam_file_writing.cpp main

 Note that this only works because in the SAM format **all fields are optional**.
-So if we provide less fields when writing, default values are written.
+If we provide fewer fields when writing, default values are written.

 \assignment{Assignment 3: Writing id and sequence information}